 Michelle is recognised not only for her legal accomplishments, but her strong leadership and governance capabilities with appointments to the Boards of Maurice Blackburn, the Australian Lawyers Alliance Queensland and Queensland Building and Construction Commission.

 Michelle is an experienced compensation lawyer with a particular interest in bringing claims on behalf of survivors of institutional and other abuse, and helping clients with compensation claims relating to injuries suffered at work, in a road accident, or in a public place.
 She is also an excellent communicator with expertise in advocacy.

 “I have always had a strong sense of social justice and a willingness to stand up for what is right,” says Michelle.

 “It was natural to want to use the law to achieve this end.
 It has allowed me to advocate, privately and publicly, for those who are unable to advocate for themselves.

-“It is rewarding to know that I make a genuine difference in the lives of individuals.
+“It is rewarding to know that I make a genuine difference in the lives of individuals who have been injured in accidents or harmed by the negligence of others.
 I also enjoy using my profile to advocate for positive legal policy.”